Compare

 All-in-one, not an accounting layer

-Bullwork keeps real double-entry books (P&L, balance sheet, WIP, AP 3-way match, AR aging) that balance to the cent.
-There’s no Sage, Vista, or QuickBooks underneath to license and reconcile — the AI reasons over your actual books.
+Bullwork keeps real double-entry books (P&L, balance sheet, WIP, AP commitment matching, AR aging) that balance to the cent.
+There’s no Sage, Vista, or QuickBooks underneath to license and reconcile, the AI reasons over your actual books.

 Certified California payroll, included

-AI construction accounting has been an enterprise add-on.
-Bullwork brings AI cost-coding, collections, and board-ready summaries to small-to-mid GCs at a transparent per-seat price — so you get the back office of a much bigger company without the bigger-company stack.
+An AI overlay is a second subscription on top of the accounting system it automates.
+Bullwork brings AI cost-coding, collections, and board-ready summaries to small-to-mid GCs at a transparent per-seat price, so you get the back office of a much bigger company without the bigger-company stack.

 Common questions